 After having calibrated and applied the CCD and map offsets you can verify the points and the accuracy of the result with the Verifier tool.

-Make sure you don't have any offsets in Offsets → Advanced in Set X, Y, H, Rz, Rx, Ry.
-Indicated by exclamation marks.
+Make sure you don't have any offsets in Calib $\rightarrow$ Advanced in Set X, Y, H, Rz, Rx, Ry.